-When I lived in New York, Easter prep would include a trip to Arthur Avenue in the Bronx to buy all the essential Italian Easter goodies: easter eggs, leg of lamb and ham at the famed Biancardi’s butcher shop, the traditional boxed Colomba cake (a dove-shaped cake covered in sugar and almonds) and the Pastiera or Neapolitan Wheatberry Pie.
-Being that my Mom was from the North of Italy, it wasn’t in her baking repetoire to make the cake but my Dad’s family was from the South of Italy and so the pie was de rigueur at our Easter table.
+When I lived in New York, Easter prep would include a trip to Arthur Avenue in the Bronx to buy easter eggs, a leg of lamb and a ham, the traditional boxed Colomba cake (a dove-shaped cake covered in sugar and almonds) and the Pastiera or Neapolitan wheat berry Pie.
+My Mom was from Northern Italy, so it wasn’t in her repetoire to make the pastiera but since my Dad’s family was from Southern Italy, the pie was a staple at our Easter table.

-My Dad’s sister, Rosie, also made a delicious Pastiera and when I asked her to share her family recipe, she said, “I just follow the instructions on the can of wheat berries!”.
-Over the years, finding canned or jarred wheat berries in the US has become more difficult and I guess it is because fewer Mamme or Nonne are making the pies by hand anymore … In fact, the last time I went to the Italian food shop near my home in New York they looked at me with utter shock when I told them that I still make the cake myself — it does require a little work but it is definitely worth the effort!
+My Dad’s sister, Rosie, made a delicious Pastiera and when I asked her to share her family recipe, she said, “I just follow the instructions on the can of wheatberries!”
+(FYI Tommy!)
+Over the years, finding canned or jarred wheat berries has become more difficult and I guess it is because fewer Mamme and Nonne are making the pies anymore … the loss of a great tradition.
+In fact, one time when I went to the Italian food shop near my home in New York they looked at me with utter shock when I told them that I still make the cake and they informed me that the wheat berries would have to be special ordered.

-Before we begin, let me just say I am not a purist so since I have neither the patience nor the planning ability to work with dried grains or legumes, I opt for the canned or jarred wheat berries–That alone shaves about 4 hours off the process!
+Firstly, I am one of those people who would rather buy canned beans than dried beans.
+I have neither the patience nor the planning ability to work with dried grains or legumes so I opt for the canned or jarred wheat berries.
+That alone shaves about 4 hours off the process.